deepfaith/bookify-quasar-firebase-exam/README.md

 # Coding Challenge

-This project is built in Quasar, and Vue3
+This project is built in Quasar, Firebase and Vue3

 ## Getting started
 This project was tested with node v16.15.1